 Then they would ask if I wanted “Burt’s Bees,” which was what I called all chapstick for several months, drape me with a blanket, and we would stream episodes of The Office on the TV.
 My daughters called this “my evening relax and smile therapy.”

 One night I was talking on the phone to my lifelong friend.
 It was during the time our youngest son was busy applying to colleges, and struggling to get the very best financial aid package.
 I told her that I had given him my permission to fully exploit the story of how how, during my entire hospitalization, he had continued to go to school as normal.
 This had resulted in him finally buckling down and starting to really take school more seriously, as was evidenced in the sudden rise in his cumulative GPA.
-I think I was also explaining to her that I felt my family had gone through so much they should get something out of it.
+I was saying to her that I just felt so badly about what my family had gone through on my account, I felt as though I should be able to give something back.

 Sally didn’t miss a beat.
 She said, “there’s nothing a good mother won’t do for her son.
 Nothing.”

 It took my poor fractured brain several seconds to get it, and then I laughed until I almost wet my pants.
 That’s one big reason for our lifelong friendship–we can share jokes.
-What a rare gift.
-When you find that someone, all I can tell you is, keep the attachment alive!
+What a rare gift!